The ultimate guide to intermittent fasting 20:4

 What can we say with relative confidence?

 Restricting your calories to a 4-hour window will — almost definitely — cause you to eat fewer calories.
-So long as you continue to live an active life, that will likely lead to the caloric deficit needed to lose weight.
+As long as you continue to live an active life, that will likely lead to the caloric deficit needed to lose weight.

 There’s also a shift in fuel use: our body shifts to using mainly stored body fat for fuel after several hours without food.
 This is known as ketosis.